Looking to take your upper chest workout to the next level? Look no further than the incline cable fly.

 - Rectus abdominis.

-How to Do Incline Cable Fly
+How to Do Incline Bench Cable Fly

-- Set the bench at an incline angle of around 30-45 degrees.
-Ensure that the bench is stable and secure.
+- Set the bench at an incline angle of around 30–45 degrees.

 - Attach stirrup handles to the low pulleys and lie down on the bench with your feet flat on the floor.

 - Grasp the cable handles with an overhand grip and hold them with your arms extended out in front of you.
-Your palms should be facing each other.

 - Slowly lower the cable attachments outward to your sides.